 Prepare the pellet smoker or grill for indirect cooking using your favorite wood chips.
 Ensure there are enough chips to last the cook, topping up when necessary.

-Place the brisket in the smoker on the cooler side of the grate with the fat cap side up and close the lid to maintain a consistent temperature.
+Place the brisket fat cap side down on the cooler side of the grate and close the lid.

 Smoke the brisket until it reaches 145°F - 165°F, usually between this range the temperature stops rising.
 This could be due to the stall. wrap your brisket in butcher’s paper.
 It usually takes around 4-5 hours to reach this stage